miragecraft/keymason/README.md

 ### Selectable

-Add the `seletable` class to an outer wrapper enable key highlighting on hover, can be used to build user interface.
+Add the `.seletable` class to an outer wrapper enable key highlighting on hover, can be used to build user interface.

 ### Blueprint

-Add the `blueprint` class to to trigger a special blueprint display mode which uses legend color to draw outlines of the keys.
+Add the `.blueprint` class to to trigger a special blueprint display mode which uses legend color to draw outlines of the keys.

 ### Anchor

-Add `anchor` class to any `<k-row>`, `<k-column>` and `<k-cap>` element will make it absolutely positioned.
+Add `.anchor` class to any `<k-row>`, `<k-column>` and `<k-cap>` element will make it absolutely positioned.

 What this means is that now you can move the key around without affecting the layout of subsequent keys, useful for some special layouts such as curved keys.